iankorf/MCB185-2023/README.md

 important for you to write your own code.
 Even when you work in a small group, everyone should write their own code.

 Resist copy-paste.
-Typing words helps you remember what you did the next time.
+Typing words helps you remember what you did later.
 Copy-paste is one of the worst ways to learn how to program.
 Also, copy-paste is one of the greatest sources of silent programming errors.
+No copy-paste!

 There will be times you get stuck and decide to search Stack Overflow or some other generally useful site.
 Resist this temptation.
 All of the programming